 Staircase is a challenging rapid with a very long swim if things go wrong.
-There are multiple different lines that can be scouted from a large pull-out along the highway.
+There are multiple different lines that can be scouted from a large pull-out at mile 2.3 along the Banks-Lowman Road.
 A good line can generally be found down the middle while navigating around the holes along the way.
 From the top of the rapid to the run out is about 1/3 of a mile.

 This easy class II means Slalom is coming up next.